-Microsoft Dynamics CRM is a pillar of Constructa.
-With its industry leading functionality, its workflow capability makes it possible for you to tailor the business development process to your business.
+Microsoft Dynamics' industry leading functionality and its workflow capability makes it possible for you to tailor the business development process to your business.
 This flexibility is at the heart of all Microsoft products.

 It ensures you manage your business your way.
 Rather than confining you to a certain way of working, it becomes a tool that helps you achieve a better fit to your business needs and of course, we’ve moulded it to the construction industry.

 You can easily add fields that are important to you, establish and monitor business development Key Performance Indicators (KPIs).
 It provides sales pipeline management and enables transparent collaboration across your business.

 Speed, efficiency and accuracy.
 Now you can have it all.

 An effective construction ERP system can improve productivity in many ways.
 Constructa delivers tender materials and subcontractor packages pricing at the press of a button, it uniquely verifies subcontractor taxes and insurances and allows you to complete more PQQs and submit greater numbers of more competitive tenders.

 As a result, the tendering process is dramatically improved to increase the likelihood of contract wins through more competitive tenders.